VPNL/TemporalChannels/README.md

 2. *Voxels* – contains `*.mat` files sorted by experiment and labeled by run number (e.g., `~/TemporalChannels/data/*/Voxels/Exp1/Run1.mat`) that contain the raw fMRI time series of each voxel in a scan session.
 Each run of data is formatted as a matrix `tSeries` with each row indexing a TR (sorted in ascending order) and each column indexing a voxel (sorted in arbitrary order).
 This data is used for fitting model to the response of each voxel in a fMRI volume separately.

-3. *Stimuli* – contains `*.txt` files labeled by experiment and run number (e.g., `~/TemporalChannels/data/*/Stimuli/Exp1_Run1.txt`) that list information about the timing of each stimulus in a run of an experiment.
-The names of experiments in the filenames must must names of folders in the session *ROIs* and *Voxels* directories and be delimited from the run number by an underscore.
+3. *Stimuli* – contains `*.txt` files labeled by experiment and run number that list information about the timing of each stimulus in a run of an experiment.
+The names of experiments in the filenames must must names of folders in the session *ROIs* and *Voxels* directories and be delimited from the run number by an underscore (e.g., `~/TemporalChannels/data/*/Stimuli/Exp1_Run1.txt`).

 ### Generating stimulus timing parameter files